dylan-lang/opendylan/documentation/library-reference/source/c-ffi/index.rst

-When you use the interface definition language to describe a C variable to the Dylan compiler, the compiler generates new Dylan getter and setter functions for reading and setting the variable’s value from Dylan.
+When you use the interface definition language to describe a C variable to the Dylan compiler, the compiler generates new Dylan getter and setter functions for reading and setting the variable's value from Dylan.
 If the variable is constant, it defines a getter function only.

-The getter function converts the C value to a Dylan value before returning it according to the variable’s declared type.
+The getter function converts the C value to a Dylan value before returning it according to the variable's declared type.
 Similarly, the setter function converts its argument, as Dylan value, into a C value before setting the C variable.
 These conversions happen according to the same rules that apply to other C-Dylan world transition points, such as